 About the festival

 This is far more than just your average literature festival – it’s the ideas bit that makes the difference, and we’ve got hundreds.
-6 days of inspiration covering literature, drama, music, comedy, current affairs, creative writing and spoken word.
+Eight days of inspiration covering literature, drama, music, comedy, dance, current affairs, creative writing and spoken word.
 You have all the ingredients for a fabulous festival.

-It’s all been organised by Rochdale Borough Council funded by ticket sales and the Maskew Bequest, with valued sponsorship from Wheatsheaf Shopping Centre.
+It’s all been organised by Rochdale Borough Council funded by ticket sales and the Maskew Bequest, with valued support from JGM Agency.
 The festival team are excited to be working with a range of local organisations who share our passion for the written and spoken word.
+This year, as last, we have an exciting range of ‘Generation Z’ events – look out for the logo!
+Although open to all adults, these are aimed especially at young people aged 14 to 25.
+Rochdale Literature & Ideas Festival is grateful to Arts Council England for supporting our Generation Z programme.

 We want everyone to try something different, get the reading habit, but most of all, enjoy our fabulous festival.